opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Using-Escalation-Manager.md

 # Using Escalation Manager

-The **Escalation Manager** editor is used to define [escalation]{.GeneralEscalatedNotification} rules for any ENS trigger that uses email.
-User-defined [escalation]{.GeneralEscalatedNotification} user groups are created and assigned to [escalation]{.GeneralEscalatedNotification} rules.
-[Escalation]{.GeneralEscalatedNotificationCapitalized} rules are applied to triggers in [Notification Definitions](Notification-Definitions.md) in **Notification Manager**.
+The **Escalation Manager** editor is used to define escalation rules for any ENS trigger that uses email.
+User-defined escalation user groups are created and assigned to escalation rules. rules are applied to triggers in [Notification Definitions](Notification-Definitions.md) in **Notification Manager**.
 For all conceptual information regarding the Event Notification System (ENS), refer to [Event Notification](../../../notifications/Components.md) in the **Concepts** online help.

-When on the **Escalation Manager** screen, it displays [escalation]{.GeneralEscalatedNotification} rules and groups.
+When on the **Escalation Manager** screen, it displays escalation rules and groups.

 **Escalation Manager** also provides a **Type Filter Text** box for rules and groups in order to type a part of or the full name for the